-Seidler SJ and Huber DE
+Seidler SJ, Huber DE

 Department of Gynaecology and Obstetrics Valais Hospital, Switzerland